precisely/rapids/doc/01-intro.md

 (defn [name docstring? & sigs] ...)
 (deflow [name docstring? & sigs] ...)
 ```
 The code bodies inside `deflow` can include most Clojure expressions, such as function calls, literals of all kinds, special operators, macros and Java interop. `deflow` bodies can also use some special operators which allow programs to work over arbitrarily long time scales.
-Suspending for input, handling interruptions while suspended, and sending data to the outside world as
+Flows are typically used in the context of web interactions to build scalable web services that need to manage complex state.
+Flows are defined much like functions:

 ```clojure
 (defn multiply [x y]